akkeris/controller-api/README.md

 * `DATABASE_URL` - The database url to store build, release information.
 This has no default.
 Must be a postgres 9.5+ instance.
 See create.sql in sql folder for creating the tables and schema.

 ### Security
 * `ENCRYPT_KEY` - A private key used to encrypt secretive information in postgres.
 This has no default.
+Must be 24 bytes long.
 * `AKKERIS_UI_URL` - Public URI (https://somehost/) for the appkit ui used by developers.
 * `JWT_RS256_PRIVATE_KEY` - The private key used to issue temporary JWT tokens for webhooks.
 Must be RS256 PEM encoded.
 See `test/support/generate-jwt-public-private.sh` to create one.
 * `JWT_RS256_PUBLIC_CERT` - The public key used to validate temporary JWT tokens for webhooks.
 Must be RS256 PEM encoded.
 See `test/support/generate-jwt-public-private.sh` to create one.